-BehaviorMatrix, LLC (BM)
+Behavior Matrix, LLC (BM)

-In October 2011, Al entered into a subscription agreement with Predictive Edge Media Holdings, LLC (PEMH) for the acquisition of 1,000,000 Series A preferred units at US\$3 per unit, which constituted 10% of the total Series A preferred units outstanding.
-In the first quarter of 2012, all of Al's holdings in PEMH, first acquired in October 2011, were exchanged for an interest in Predictive Edge Technologies, LLC ("Predictive"), PEMH's parent company.
+In October 2011, AI entered into a subscription agreement with Predictive Edge Media Holdings, LLC (PEMH) for the acquisition of 1,000,000 Series A preferred units at US\$3 per unit, which constituted 10% of the total Series A preferred units outstanding.
+In the first quarter of 2012, all of AI's holdings in PEMH, first acquired in October 2011, were exchanged for an interest in Predictive Edge Technologies, LLC ("Predictive"), PEMH's parent company.
 Predictive is a US-based early-staged technology company, which provides products and services that make practical and effective use of its patented behavioral science, based on psychological principles and state-of-the art mathematics that allow it to measure and quantify emotions associated with digital content.

-In July 2015, AI made an additional investment of US\$0.5 million (₱22.5 million).
+In July 2015, AI made an additional investment of US\$0.5 million (P22.5 million).

-In March 2016, AI invested an additional US\$0.437 million (\$\bar{2}0.6 million) through a convertible note.
-In October 2016, Predictive merged with BM, its subsidiary, with the latter being the surviving company.
-As part of the restructuring of BM, the convertible notes and accrued interest were converted to equity on the same date and AI invested an additional US\$0.814 million (\$\bar{2}\$39.2 million) for a 20.5% shareholding in BM.
-The increased ownership allows AI to exercise some influence over BM.
+In March 2016, AI invested an additional US0.437 million (P20.3 million) through a convertible note.
+In October 2016, Predictive merged with Behavior Matrix, LLC (BM), its subsidiary, with the latter being the surviving company.
+As part of the restructuring of BM, the convertible notes and accrued interest were converted to equity on the same date and AI invested an additional US0.814 million (P39.2 million) for a 20.5% shareholding in BM.
+The increased ownership allows the AI to exercise significant influence over BM.

-In 2016 and 2015, Al provided impairment loss on its investment in BM amounting to ₱62.2 million [presented under "Equity in net earnings (losses) - net" in the consolidated statement of income] and ₱57.2 million (see Note 22), respectively.
+In 2016 and 2015, AI provided impairment loss on its investment in BM amounting to P62.2 million and P57.2 million, respectively (see Note 22).

-As of December 31, 2016 and 2015, the net carrying value of Al's investment in BM presented under investments at equity and AFS investments, respectively, amounted to nil.
+As of December 31, 2016 and 2015, the net carrying value of AI's investment in BM presented under investments in equity and AFS investments, respectively, amounted to nil.